Lingguo (Lin) Xu

 Department of Psychology, University of Waterloo

-Working with Sam Johnson on anticipatory utility and judgment & decision-making.
+Working with Sam Johnson on intertemporal choice and anticipatory utility.

 Education